audioxide/data/data/posts/20151127-reviews-oneohtrix-point-never-garden-of-delete.md

   structure it can at times feel like a conscious stream of thought immortalised in music.
 A single listen simply won’t be enough to take it all in.
 week: 32
+blurb: Twisting and turning and purposely blindsiding its listener, Garden of Delete doesn’t stop evolving, and without conforming to any one kind of structure it can at times feel like a stream of thought immortalised in music.
+  A single listen simply won’t be enough to take it all in.
 ---
 author: ANDRÉ
 review: Approach *Garden of Delete* with caution.
 Both terrifying and amusing in